 The CTE is available to consult with instructors interested in gathering anonymous feedback from their students mid-way through the semester.
 This confidential service allows instructors to identify areas where small course adjustments can lead to improved student learning in the remaining weeks of the course.
 Request a consultation using the button below.

 For those not interested in a consultation, we also have a robust resource that walks you through the choices involved in developing your own approach to gathering mid-semester feedback and interpreting the results.

 What Is The Process?

-Given the unique instructional contexts of Fall 2020, the CTE is offering a simplified version of our typical mid-semester feedback service, keeping our focus on helping instructors develop feedback questions and make sense of the feedback they’ve gathered:
+Given the unique instructional contexts of the 2020-21 academic year, the CTE is offering a simplified version of our typical mid-semester feedback service, keeping our focus on helping instructors develop feedback questions and make sense of the feedback they’ve gathered.

 Developing feedback questions: A CTE staff member can work with you to develop feedback questions tailored to your particular course’s learning goals.
 We’re happy to work with instructors wanting to create their own feedback surveys or those interested in developing custom questions to add to BC’s standard mid-semester feedback form.
 Although we won’t be able to build a survey for you, we can help you identify a survey tool and provide templates you can work from.

 Interpreting feedback: Once you’ve collected your feedback (either using BC’s standard mid-semester feedback form or one you’ve designed yourself), a CTE staff member can then serve as a sounding board, helping identify trends in your students’ feedback and strategizing how best to respond to them.

 You’re welcome to request a single consultation to discuss either of the above, or you can sign up for help with both.
 These services are available to instructors teaching in either blended or remote contexts.
 Given increased demand for these services this year, we are taking a “first come, first served” approach to consultation requests.

 How Is This Confidential?